securisec/r2wiki/options/capp.md

 ```

-> NOTE: See 'e??prj.'
+- > NOTE: See 'e??prj.'

-> NOTE: project are stored in ~/.config/radare2/projects
+- > NOTE: project are stored in ~/.config/radare2/projects
+- > To create a project, use the `-p projectName` argument to r2

 - `Pc [file]` show project script to console
 - `Pd [file]` delete project